-Minnesota Statute 135A.14 requires all college students to show proof of immunization for measles, mumps, rubella, tetanus and diphtheria.
+Minnesota Colleges Immunization Law requires all college students to show proof of immunization for measles, mumps, rubella, tetanus, and diphtheria.
 Students enrolling at MCAD for the first time must submit proof of immunization.
 This information is required to be submitted only at the time of the initial registration of a student; it does not have to be updated each year.
 However, students who do not provide proof of immunization may not enroll.
+The Minnesota College Immunization Law applies to anyone who was born after 1956.
+However, students who graduated from a Minnesota high school since 1997 are exempt from these requirements (because they will already have met them).